Rachith-H/VSDsquadron_FPGA_mini/TASK - 3/README.md

 ### **Overview**

-In this step, the multi-register GPIO Control IP is integrated into the existing RISC-V SoC using the memory-mapped I/O mechanism.
+In this step, the multi-register GPIO Control IP is integrated into the [RISC-V SoC](RTL/riscv.v) using the memory-mapped I/O mechanism.
 The integration extends the previous single-register approach by supporting multiple registers within the same IP using address offsets.

 ---
 ### **1. Address Mapping**